ehmicky/autoserver/README.md

 Use your browser to go to `localhost:5001/graphiql` and start exploring the data.
 Click on "docs" to see the schema.

+# Tooling

 We recommend using the Chrome extension [Node Inspector Manager](https://github.com/june07/NIM) for Chrome devtools debugging.

+We are using [editorconfig](http://editorconfig.org/), so please install the plugin for your IDE.

 # Troubleshooting